drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 >
 >Congratulations!
 We have reviewed your submission to the Microsoft Research (MSR) Undergraduate Research Internship and would like to schedule you for an interview.
 >
->I'm <interviewer name>, and I will be conducting the interview.
-I’m Sr. Principal Researcher in the Productivity and Intelligence group in MSR.
-My research is on improving productivity of software engineers and data science using AI-based software systems.
+>I'm (interviewer name), and I will be conducting the interview.
+I’m Sr. Principal Researcher in the (redacted) group in MSR.
+My research is on (redacted).
 We will also be joined by at least one more researcher and I will let you know their names closer to the interview.
 >
 >We hold the interviews online via Teams, and you can expect the interview to last 40-45 minutes.
 To help me schedule the interview, please let me know your availability on January 5-7.
 >